ThomasWeinert/carica-firmata/README.md

 Installation
 ------------

-Carica Firmata is avaiable on [Packagist](https://packagist.org/packages/carica/firmata).
+Carica Firmata is available on [Packagist](https://packagist.org/packages/carica/firmata).
 Use Composer to add it as an dependency into your own projects.

 Carica\Firmata\Pin